History of baseball in the United States: The Negro leagues

-Until July 5, 1947, baseball had two histories.
-One fills libraries, while baseball historians are only just beginning to chronicle the other fully: African Americans have played baseball as long as white Americans.
-Players of color, both African-American and Hispanic, played for white baseball clubs throughout the very early days of the growing amateur sport.
-Moses Fleetwood Walker is considered the first African American to play at the major league level, in 1884.
-But soon, and dating through the first half of the 20th century, an unwritten but iron-clad color line fenced African-Americans and other players of color out of the "majors".

 The Negro leagues were American professional baseball leagues comprising predominantly African-American teams.
 The term may be used broadly to include professional black teams outside the leagues and it may be used narrowly for the seven relatively successful leagues beginning 1920 that are sometimes termed "Negro major leagues".
+Moses Fleetwood Walker is considered the first African American in this era to play at the major league.

-The first professional team, established in 1885, achieved great and lasting success as the Cuban Giants, while the first league, the National Colored Base Ball League, failed in 1887 after only two weeks due to low attendance.
+The first professional team, established in 1885, achieved lasting success as the Cuban Giants, while the first league, the National Colored Base Ball League, failed in 1887 after only two weeks due to low attendance.
 The Negro American League of 1951 is considered the last major league season and the last professional club, the Indianapolis Clowns, operated amusingly rather than competitively from the mid-1960s to 1980s.

 The first international leagues

-While many of the players that made up the black baseball teams were African Americans, many more were Latin Americans (mostly, but not exclusively, black), from nations that deliver some of the greatest talents that make up the Major League rosters of today.
+While many of the players that made up the black baseball teams were African Americans, many more were Latin Americans (mostly, but not exclusively, black), from nations that continue to deliver talents that make up the Major League rosters of today.
 Black players moved freely through the rest of baseball, playing in Canadian Baseball, Mexican Baseball, Caribbean Baseball, and Central America and South America, where more than a few achieved a level of fame that was unavailable in the country of their birth.